rudraxx/sdnd_abhishek/CarND-Advanced-Lane-Lines/README.md

 | 1150,720      | 990 ,720   |
 | 170,720       | 290 ,720   |

+One thing that I had to keep in mind was that the src points need to be chose so that the lines are parallel.
+This is important for the perspective transform to do it's magic.
+The bounding box looks something like this:
+![alt text][image12]

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

 ![alt text][image7]